EYE PROTECTION GUIDE

 In New Zealand conditions, eye protection against ultraviolet (UV) radiation from the sun is particularly important.

 UV radiation can lead to eye complaints ranging from mild irritation to macular degeneration, cataracts and cancer.
 All safety glasses from ESKO prevent at least 99% of harmful UV rays from reaching the eye and the Magnum and Destination ranges block 100%.

-Be aware that UV radiation can pass round the edge of glasses, so choose eyewear that is close-fitting, and wrap around your face.
+Be aware that UV radiation can pass round the edge of glasses, so choose eyewear that is close-fitting.

 Tinted lenses do not necessarily block more UV light, check the product information for the degree of resistance to UV light.

 The amount of outdoor UV exposure will be influenced by where you are working.
 UV radiation from the sun is also reflected off the ground surface.
 Bare ground will reflect about 15% of UV radiation, the sea about 25% and snow about 80%.